AVSLab/basilisk/docs/installOptionalPackages.md

 ## Graphing via datashader

-In order to run the full datashader capabilities of the monte carlo scenarios, you must run the following commands (either as sudo or with the --user flag):
+In order to run the full datashader capabilities of the  [Monte Carlo scenarios](@ref MonteCarloSimulation), you must run the following commands (either as sudo or with the --user flag):

 ```
 pip install datashader